Commercial Greenhouse Design and Construction: A How-to Guide

 AFTER

-Whether our clients are interested in one of our standard greenhouse designs or are considering a customized option, our in-house experts are available to help you make practical and profitable decisions for your operation.
-With experience in contracting services, site surveying, construction, and permitting, Prospiant can be your one-stop shop for all things commercial greenhouse design.
+Whether our clients are interested in one of our standard greenhouse designs or are considering a customized option, our in-house experts can help you make practical and profitable decisions for your operation.

 While you can make certain decisions on the fly, others need to be made before primary construction begins.
-Any decision that would affect the greenhouse’s size, style, and location should be made before construction begins.
-To be prepared, ensure you have answers to the following questions:

 • How much investment capital do you have available?